 The data backs this up.
 Segmented campaigns have approximately 14 percent higher open rates and 100 percent higher click rates than non-segmented campaigns.
 Plus marketers that use segmentation see an increase in revenue of up to 760 percent.

 Demographics are the general characteristics of social groups such as age, occupation, marital status, and the like.
+This information can be used for demographic segmentation, which will help you send more relevant information to them.

 When you know a group’s demographic traits you can market to them in a way that they relate to.
 For instance, the way you market to Gen Z will likely be very different from the way you market to baby boomers.